 It’s a common misconception is that glass is fragile and breaks easy.
 This impression goes back to when glass was first used primarily in windows, mirrors, etc. However, with advancements in manufacturing the truth is that granite and glass have very similar properties.

-Nowadays it is indisputable that in cases where thickness and application are similar, glass is actually stronger than granite or stone, as it is a much more dense and stucturally consistent material.
+Nowadays it is indisputable that in cases where thickness and application are similar, thick glass is actually stronger than granite or stone, as it is a much more dense and stucturally consistent material.
 Imagine a slab of granite at one quarter inch thick (¼”).
 It would break with significantly less force than ¼” glass, due to the pores, veins, and imperfections in the stone.
 Now if you imagine thicker glass at 1″ – 3″ thick, you’re talking about quite a substantial piece of material.
 Countertops with 3/4″ or less thickness can be tempered to harden the surface, creating an even safer, stronger piece.

-Glass is an eco friendly natural silica product, and all of our countertops may be partially or completely recycled.
+Glass is an eco friendly natural silica product, and all of our thick glass products may be partially or completely recycled.
 Coatings applied to the surface however are not recyclable.
 When possible we use a percentage of recycled glass for every job.
 If protecting the environment is a concern, 100% solid glass is an excellent choice.
 This is particularly true when compared to manmade composite materials, many of which contain bits of reclaimed glass suspened in a composite base and are then marketed as "recycled glass".

-Our Aqua Clear and Crystal Clear glass countertops are available in 1/2″, 3/4″, 1″, 1-1/4″, 1-1/2″, 2″, 2-1/2″ and 3″.
+Our Aqua Clear and Ultra Clear thick glass countertops are available in 1/2″, 3/4″, 1″, 1-1/4″, 1-1/2″, 2″, 2-1/2″ and 3″.
 Thicker countertops are available upon special request.
 Colorfuse™ countertops are available in standard sizes1-1/4″, 1-1/2″, 2″, 2-1/2″, and 3″.
 Thicker Colorfuse™ countertops are available upon special request.